 Wow, those are all great thoughts that we have never really considered before going remote.
 We love being flexible and independent, and most importantly location free.
-Working away from office helps us personally do things we love, be mobile and have a balance in life.
+Working away from the office helps us personally do things we love, be mobile, and have a balance in life.
 Apparently, not everyone sees it as a benefit.
 After having a conversation with people who prefer working among others and sticking to a certain schedule helps us look at remote work from a different angle.

 I put some thought into this topic and realized that each aspect of remote work can be seen differently by different people.
 It is not really about the pros and cons of working nomads lifestyle.
 Because what I consider to be an advantage may look like a big disadvantage for you and vise versa.